delight-im/Android-DDP/Firebase.md

 >
 > — Paul Anthony

+## The goal

-This lets you connect to your own Meteor server just as you would connect to Firebase with their official SDK.
+This library lets you connect to your own Meteor server just as you would connect to Firebase with their official SDK.

-In the end, you should be able to just replace `com.firebase.client.*` with `im.delight.android.ddp.firebase.*` in your Java imports.
+In the end, you should be able to just replace `import com.firebase.client.` with `import im.delight.android.ddp.firebase.` in your Java files and be ready to run the same application code with your own Meteor server.

 > Don't be a Google Bitch, don't be a Facebook Bitch, and don't be a Twitter Bitch.
 Be your own Bitch.
 >
 > — Fred Wilson

+## Why this is important

 Firebase is an awesome service.
 But if you build your product and infrastructure around a PaaS/BaaS, you usually don't get the amount of reliability and guaranteed support for the future that you'd love to have.
 Thus it's always good to have a safe replacement up your sleeve.